Poulpes/onboarding/readme.md

 In order to be paid, please send your RIB to Karine (karine@poulpe.co or `@karine` on slack).

 ### Meetings
-#### Weekly Meetings
+#### Weekly Breakfast
 - Monday 10AM is the **weekly breakfast meeting**: we share a cup of coffee and a couple of tartines and everyone in turn explain what (s)he is up to for the week, what (s)he is been doing, what problems (s)he may have / will encounter.  **We're not very good at it right now... but we'll try to be better**

+#### Occasionnal drinks
-- Friday evening: Depending to everyone's schedule, friday evenings may be a good time to share a beer and talk about the week
+Depending to everyone's schedule, we try to take time to share a beer or else with the team.

 #### Yearly Meetings
 We're setting up biannual meetings to dedicate time to review the past 6 months, discuss achievements, expectations for the upcoming 6 months.

+#### Aquarium's
+Every 3 months, we are doing an afterwork *apéro* with other people working in the tech industry.
+You are more than welcome to invite some people to come.

 ### Side Projects and Poulpe's activities
 In addition to client's projects, we want to allocate time for everyone to work on side projects.
 Side Projects are the opportunities to learn new skills *(dev/product/marketing)* things, develop Poulpe's tools, products, services, librairies and refresh yourself.
 Right now (*February 2019*), we're building a new Contact Form Management Service, a.k.a a [GetForm](https://getform.org/) copycat.
-We should launch a beta version as soon as we can.
+We should launch a beta version as soon as we can (*oupsy*) .

 We have in mind a couple of other ideas, mainly some tools to help us in our work *(managing invoice, planning, etc.)* but also our new website, some small librairies (*rails-crud-redux*) or event website *(X-mas calendar)*.

 Apart from building things... we also want to write product or technical related articles.
-We've just published [one](https://medium.com/@agencepoulpe/le-marketing-dinfluence-a-son-bar%C3%B4m%C3%A8tre-1caa520c7d50) about YÔO and one about [resteo](https://medium.com/@agencepoulpe/de-la-data-analytics-en-restauration-ebe9c4d86e23) and we plan to carry on a ~~monthly~~ tri-monthly basis.
-If you fancy writing stuff, you'll have a chance.
+We've published [one](https://medium.com/@agencepoulpe/le-marketing-dinfluence-a-son-bar%C3%B4m%C3%A8tre-1caa520c7d50) about YÔO and one about [resteo](https://medium.com/@agencepoulpe/de-la-data-analytics-en-restauration-ebe9c4d86e23) and we plan to carry on a ~~monthly~~ tri-monthly basis. (*oupsy*) If you fancy writing stuff, you'll have a chance.

 The point is, if you want to contribute by:
 - shipping features on Poulpe side projects